 - Stage II: The disease is found in two or more lymph node areas on the same side of the muscle beneath the lungs that separates the chest and abdomen (diaphragm) (IIE), or the cancer has spread locally to a nearby organ next to the lymph nodes (IIE).

-- Stage III: The disease is found in lymph nodes on both sides of the diaphragm or the NHL is present in lymph nodes above and below the diaphragm (III), and has also spread to nearby organs (IIIE), to the spleen (IIIS) or to both (IIIES).
+- Stage III: The disease is found in lymph nodes on both sides of the diaphragm (above and below it) (III), and has also spread to nearby organs (IIIE), to the spleen (IIIS) or to both (IIIES).

-- Stage IV: The disease has spread widely through one or more organs outside of the lymph system, such as liver, bone marrow, or lung, NHL is found in organs in two distant parts of the body and not in nearby lymph nodes, or NHL is diagnosed in the liver, bone marrow, lungs or cerebrospinal fluid (the liquid that surrounds the brain and spinal cord).
+- Stage IV: The disease has spread widely through one or more organs outside of the lymph system, such as liver, bone marrow, or lung; it is found in organs in two distant parts of the body and not in nearby lymph nodes; or it is diagnosed in the liver, bone marrow, lungs or cerebrospinal fluid (the liquid that surrounds the brain and spinal cord).